Psychodrama 101: An Orientation to the Basics

 All hours can be applied to Psychodrama certification process

-THE TRAINER: MARY ANNA PALMER, LICSW,LMFT, CP
+THE TRAINER: MARY ANNA PALMER, LICSW,LMFT, TEP

 She is the Founder and Director of The Psychodrama & Psychotherapy Center in Eagan, MN.
 At this Center, Mary Anna offers individual, couple, family, group psychotherapy to clients and Psychodrama Training to Professionals.